-Cheshire East Council continues to work with local schools to ensure that parents and carers receive primary school offers for children due to start in September 2020.
+Cheshire East Council’s school admissions team continue to work with schools to ensure that parents and carers receive primary school places for children due to start in September 2021.

 More information and advice can be found at www.cheshireeast.gov.uk/schooladmissions or on the website of the preferred school.